angezid/advanced-mark.js-playground/README.md

 * save/load the current state
 * bug report
 * ask for help, if there's problem highlighting something

+When you paste or drag&drop a Html content into Html editor, the content run through Html sanitizer, which removes head, script, style, link and meta elements and comments.
+It's also removes attributes containing `javascript:` or name start with `on`.
+The values of `href, src` attributes are replace by '#'.

 Note: be reasonable, do not export big HTML test content, due to security reason, nobody will dare to import your export (only who trust you).
 Locate and leave only problematic place(s) which can be easily visually examine.